Datas-Perkunas/Datas-Perkunas/README.md

   My name is **Allan Kisonas** and I am a Student of data science, data engineering, and analytics fields.
 I aim to pursue a career in data science, focusing on statistical modeling and AI.

-I also have a Bachelor's degree in Production Engineering and I am currently pursuing another degree in Big Data and Analytical Intelligence.
+I also have a Bachelor's degree in Industrial Engineering and I am currently pursuing another degree in Big Data and Analytical Intelligence.

 ## Certifications and upcoming Targets